I'll tell you what

 Her family had already moved to the City Of Brotherly Love, but Eunice’s hopes for a career as a pioneering African American classical pianist were dashed when the school denied her admission.

 To the end, she herself would claim that racism was the reason she did not attend.
-While her original dream was unfulfilled, Eunice ended up with an incredible worldwide career as Nina Simone – almost by default.
+While her original dream was unfulfilled, Eunice ended up with an incredible worldwide career as Nina Simone.

 Eunice Waymon becomes Nina Simone

 This is the world you have made for yourself

 now you have to live in it